No Scalpel Vasectomy Jack Chang 2018-07-05T05:33:20+00:00

-No-scalpel vasectomies at the Pollock Clinics offer a safer, simpler, and faster alternative compared to conventional vasectomies.
-No-scalpel vasectomy is one of only three procedures that we do which means we can get it done quickly and safely.
+No-scalpel vasectomies at the Pollock Clinics offer a simpler and faster alternative compared to conventional vasectomies.

 With two leading expert physicians and two locations, we ensure that you can get your vasectomy done within days to weeks.
-Read on to learn more about vasectomy and why men from all over British Columbia trust us for their procedure.
+You could wait up to a year to see a urologist, get a referral, and wait for surgery to be scheduled – or book now online for your procedure next week.

 For the very fastest service, please go ahead and register online now and we will call you back fast to schedule your appointment.